sungsoo-ahn/2025/_posts/2025-04-28-visualprop.md

 Figure 7.
 View accuracies for intra-object and intra-category similarity maximization.
 </div>

-We did not find raw data about how much relative time toddlers spend on side views, however current studies found (on a different sets of objects) that toddlers focus more on these views than 3/4 views <d-cite key="pereira2010early"></d-cite>.
+We did not find raw data on the time spent by toddlers on side views.
+However, current studies found (on a different sets of objects) that toddlers focus more on these views than 3/4 views <d-cite key="pereira2010early"></d-cite>.
 In our case, the 3/4 view accuracy remains out-of-reach for all models.
-Thus, if our hypothesis about the side-view bias turned out to be true, ML models have a far lower bias than toddlers.
-It could be that side-views are very interesting because they clearly display the configural arrangement between parts: the head of an animal is located at the opposite to its tail, with respect to its body.
+Thus, if toddlers indeed target views because they are more prototypical, ML models show a far lower bias than toddlers.

 ## Configural relation between parts

 Paying attention to the shape of an object is different from looking at the relative position of all parts.
 It could be that the model only extracts local <d-cite key="baker2020local"></d-cite> or intermediate <d-cite key="jarvers2023shape"></d-cite> shape feature for recognizing categories.
+This may not be enough to unveil the potential of side views: they also clearly display the configural arrangement of parts of an object: for instance, the head of an animal is located at the opposite to its tail, with respect to its body.

-The ability to categorize object based of the configural arrangement of their parts begins to emerge relatively late in toddlers <d-cite key="augustine2011parts"></d-cite> and matures only for older children <d-cite key="mash2006multidimensional"></d-cite>.
+The ability to categorize object based of the configural arrangement of their parts develops late in toddlers <d-cite key="augustine2011parts"></d-cite> and becomes mature only for older children <d-cite key="mash2006multidimensional"></d-cite>.
 Two lines of prior works studied whether ML models rely on the configural relation between parts to compare images <d-cite key="baker2022deep,farahat2023novel"></d-cite>.
 For both, the idea is the